 Well, we’re getting into the heart of the book of Revelation—today chapter 6.

-In this chapter, we see God’s wrath being poured out in the events of the Tribulation period.
-His wrath is represented by the seven seals on the scroll.
-Chapter 6 briefly describes the opening of the first six seals.
+In this chapter, John will see a vision of the beginning of God’s wrath represented by the seven seals on the scroll.
+Chapter 6 briefly describes the opening of the first six.

 The First Seal